-Serve on top of a deep friend chapati to convert the dish to a chicken chaat puri.
+Serve on top of a deep fried chapati to convert the dish to a chicken chaat puri.
 This recipe will make just enough for two starter-sized portions.

 This is one of many great recipes in my book Indian Restaurant Curry at Home Volume 1.

 - 2 TBSP Oil (30ml)